History of Dan Campbell in Timeline

 In 2011, Dan Campbell was promoted to the tight ends coach for the Miami Dolphins.

-The Lions became the second team in NFL history to win 15 games and lose their first playoff game, joining the 2011 Green Bay Packers.
+On January 18, 2025, after losing the Divisional Round of the NFL Playoffs, The Lions became only the second team in NFL history to win 15 games and lose their first playoff game, joining the 2011 Green Bay Packers.

 On October 5, 2015, Dan Campbell was named the interim head coach for the Miami Dolphins after the firing of Joe Philbin.

-2015: Interim Head Coach for the Miami Dolphins
+2015: Interim Head Coach of the Miami Dolphins

-In 2015, Dan Campbell became the interim head coach of the Miami Dolphins, marking his first head coaching position.
+In 2015, Dan Campbell held his first head coaching position as the interim head coach of the Miami Dolphins.

-In January 2016, Dan Campbell was hired by the New Orleans Saints as their assistant head coach and tight ends coach under Sean Payton.
+In January 2016, Dan Campbell was hired by the New Orleans Saints as their assistant head coach and tight ends coach under head coach Sean Payton.

-After a mid-season turnaround, the Lions clinched their first winning season since 2017.
+After a turnaround, the Lions clinched their first winning season since 2017 after a Week 18 win and divisional sweep in 2023.

-The Lions recorded the 4th highest point differential since 2000 at 222, behind the 2019 Baltimore Ravens.
+During the 2023 season, The Lions recorded the 4th highest point differential since 2000, behind the 2019 Baltimore Ravens.

 January 20, 2021: Appointed Head Coach of the Detroit Lions

 On January 20, 2021, Dan Campbell was appointed head coach of the Detroit Lions.
-In his introductory press conference he delivered a memorable speech.
+He expressed his vision for the team in his introductory press conference.

 2021: Named Head Coach of the Detroit Lions